tonethar/IGME-330-Master/notes/HW-bulma-1.md

 ## I. Get Started - #1 - *Bulma Intro & Setup*

-- Here is the link to the 1st tutorial - [Bulma CSS Tutorial (Product Page Build) #1 - Intro & Setup](https://www.youtube.com/watch?v=SCSAExGFK1E&list=PL4cUxeGkcC9iXItWKbaQxcyDT1u6E7a8a&index=2)
+- Here is the link to the 1st tutorial - [Bulma CSS Tutorial (Product Page Build) #1 - Intro & Setup (07:07)](https://www.youtube.com/watch?v=SCSAExGFK1E&list=PL4cUxeGkcC9iXItWKbaQxcyDT1u6E7a8a&index=2)
 - This one you can breeze through pretty quickly, but there are a few things to note (some of this repeats what we wrote above):
   - Bulma is CSS only, no JS (unlike bootstrap)
   - Bulma is “mobile first”, so everything generally looks good on mobile by default